Happy Hogan (character): Marvel Cinematic Universe

-Happy Hogan appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Jon Favreau, who also served as the director of Iron Man and Iron Man 2.
+Happy Hogan appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Jon Favreau.
 This version is Tony Stark's bodyguard, chauffeur, and later head of security, as well as a close friend of his and occasional ally of Peter Parker.
 Hogan appears in the live-action films Iron Man, Iron Man 2, Iron Man 3, Spider-Man: Homecoming, Avengers: Infinity War via a deleted scene, Avengers: Endgame, Spider-Man: Far From Home, Spider-Man: No Way Home, and Deadpool & Wolverine.
 Additionally, Favreau voices several alternate timeline variants of Hogan in the Disney+ animated series What If...?, such as one who was accidentally injected with a sample of Bruce Banner's blood, which causes him to mutate into the Freak while retaining his intelligence, and Sir Harold "The Happy" Hogan of a Renaissance-themed universe who can also transform into the Freak.

 Video games

 Happy Hogan, based on the MCU incarnation, appears as an unlockable playable character in Lego Marvel's Avengers, voiced by Chris Cox.